 Women are represented in all nine surgical specialities and at all levels within a surgical career.
-Paediatric surgery has the highest proportion of women surgeons, with 22%, plastic surgery and oral and maxillo facial surgery also have higher proportions of women surgeons, with 16 % and 13% respectively.
+Vascualrsurgery has the highest proportion of women surgeons, with 40% consultants being women, paediatric surgery and plastic surgery also have higher proportions of women surgeons, with 24% and 16% respectively.

-More detail on the numbers of women in surgery is available from the WinS office, or from the NHS Information Centre.
+detail on the numbers of women in surgery is available from the WinS office, or from the Health and Social Care Information Centre.